xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 ## Emails Settings

-> From version 7.5.0 onwards, Katalon Studio Enterprise users can send email reports of Test Suite Collection execution.
+> From version 7.5.0 onwards, Katalon Studio Enterprise users can send email reports after executing Test Suite Collections.

 To receive summary reports via email after the execution of **Test Suite** or **Test Suite Collection**, you need to configure global email settings in **Project/Settings/Email**.